MSHERIFF2/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for long format ls -l
+Script for hidden files ls -a